sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GNOME Shell extension to display system temperature, voltage, and fan speed
+Short desc    : GNOME Shell extension to display system temperature, voltage, and fan speed
 URL          : https://github.com/UshakovVasilii/gnome-shell-extension-freon/wiki
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Freon is a GNOME Shell extension for displaying the temperature of your
+Descript     : Freon is a GNOME Shell extension for displaying the temperature of your
              : CPU, hard disk, solid state, and video card (NVIDIA, Catalyst, and
              : Bumblebee supported), as well as power supply voltage, and fan
              : speed.
 You can choose which HDD/SSD or other devices to include, what